Frog Crossing

 Saturday market

-While the frog sign denotes the advent of spring, the weather is still quite cold here in my current project location in the south of Germany.
+While the frog sign signals the arrival of spring, the weather is still quite cold here in my current project location in southern Germany.

 Goldbergsee in the morning frost